godotengine/godot-docs/tutorials/animation/introduction.rst

 icon for the sprite's texture.

 Select the AnimationPlayer node and click the "Animation" button in the animation editor.
-From the list select "New" (|Add Animation|) to add a new animation.
+From the list, select "New" (|Add Animation|) to add a new animation.
 Enter a name for the animation in the dialog box.

 .. figure:: img/animation_create_new_animation.png